Kylie Jenner Asked Travis Scott If Jordyn Woods Had Ever ‘Tried To Hook Up With Him’ After Scandal Per ‘HL’

 The source goes on to say that Kylie feels foolish for trusting Jordyn even though she wants badly to forgive her.
 Jenner is even thinking back on her relationship with Tyga and trying to remember if there was anything that went on between her former BFF and her former boyfriend.

 But Kylie isn’t the only member of the Kardashian family who is reeling after the scandal.
-Of course Khloe is incredibly hurt that not only did Tristan cheat on her but that he did it with such a close family friend and someone she trusted.
+Of course, Khloe is incredibly hurt that not only did Tristan cheat on her but that he did it with such a close family friend and someone she trusted.
 And momager Kris Jenner is also in the middle of the scandal after finding out that Woods is appearing on Jada Pinkett-Smith’s show, Red Table Talk, to share her side of the story.

-As the Inquisitr recently shared, the Kardashian family matriarch suffered a “nuclear meltdown” once she caught wind of Woods’ upcoming appearance on the show.
+As The Inquisitr recently shared, the Kardashian family matriarch suffered a “nuclear meltdown” once she caught wind of Woods’ upcoming appearance on the show.
 Kris even called Jordyn to confront her about the interview and asked the 21-year-old what she was planning on talking about.
 Woods told Jenner that she was going to discuss her side of the story and dropped the conversation there, saying “what’s done is done.”

 The episode of Red Table Talk was filmed this past Tuesday but it will not air until Friday, March 1 on Facebook.